SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 - Second line - minutes - integer in range \[0...59\]

 ## Output
-- Hours must be printed to the console in the following: "\{hour\} : \{minutes\}" format.
+- Hours must be printed to the console in the following: "\{hour\} : \{minutes\}" format

 Add filler zeroes to the hour and minute output if their values consist of a single digit.

 ## Example